 Here are some examples of verbs.
-You can see that they all meet the test with should and the test with to.
+You can see that they all meet the test with "should" and the test with "to."

+go: should go to go

+spell: should spell to spell

-Here are ones that do not pass the test and are not verbs:
+Here are ones that t do not pass the test and are not verb s:

-coffee: should coffee to coffee
+coffee: should cof fee to coffee

-under: should under to under
+under: should und to under to under

-Circle the following verbs:
+Circle the followin g verbs:

 characteristic defend include

-largest

-how

-learn
+largest how learn

 Underline verbs in these phrases.
-Test each word to see if it sounds like a complete unit when you put the word "should or to"
+Test each word to see if it sounds like a complete unit when you put the word "should "or "to"

-must not worry
+must not worry might t keep

-might keep

-wish for peace